yihanecon/yihan.github.io/content/authors/admin/_index.md

 ## About Me

 I am an associate professor at the [School of Applied Economics at Renmin University of China](http://ae.ruc.edu.cn/).
-My research interests ar Development Economics and Behavioral Economics.
+My research interests are Development Economics and Behavioral Economics.
 Welcome to contact me.
 My email is yihanecon@ruc.edu.cn.